Charles H. MacDowell: Career

 In 1887, MacDowell moved to Chicago and began working for Armour and Company as a back office stenographer.
 He worked as personal secretary and stenographer for Philip D. Armour.
 He was in charge of the company's exhibit at the World's Columbian Exposition in 1893.
 Following his study of the economics of the use of fertilizer in Europe and the United States from exhibits at the World's Fair, he asked Armour if he could develop a fertilizer side to the Armour business.
 Armour agreed and MacDowell was first tasked with developing a soap works.
 He served as the fertilizer department manager of Armour and Company from 1894 to 1909.
 In 1909, the Armour Fertilizer Company of Chicago was formed and MacDowell served as its president.
 He was director of Armour & Company from 1920 to 1922 and vice president from 1923 to 1932.
 He was later director again.
 MacDowell retired from Armour Fertilizer on January 16, 1932.
 He was succeeded by John E. Sanford.
 He developed the manufacturing of blood albumen and used direct heat dryers and revolving drum mixers in the manufacturing of fertilizer.

 MacDowell was a member of the committee on chemicals of the Council of National Defense.
 He served as director of the chemical division of the War Industries Board from 1917 to 1918.
 During the war, he helped develop the first commercially producing potash plant that used alunite as a raw ingredient.
 He also improved the chamber process of the manufacturing of sulfuric acid and the use of vanadium-alumina as a substitute for platinum in contact acid plants.
 He was an economic advisor for President Woodrow Wilson's Paris Peace Conference.
 During the peace talks, he lived with Alexander Legge in Paris and they worked closely together.
 He was Legge's alternate for the committee on Germany.
 In 1923, he was chairman of the trade and industry group of the U.S. delegation during the International Chamber of Commerce Meeting in Rome.
-In January 1929, as a member of the senate interstate commerce committee, he opposed a bill to stabilize the bituminous coal industry.
-In 1944, he was elected chairman of the 5th district Republican campaign committee.
+In January 1929, he testified before the U.S. Senate interstate commerce committee in opposition to a bill to stabilize the bituminous coal industry.
+In early 1932, MacDowell retired from his position at Armour.
+In 1944, he was elected chairman of Florida's 5th district Republican campaign committee.